APCSLowell/LettersOfRec/README.md

 simona1@sfusd.edu *district* email
 simart@gmail.com *personal* email

 If you would like me to write a letter of recommendation, please give me a short description of what the recommendation is for, where I should send it and when it is due.

+If you have a GitHub account, please include a link to your GitHub website.

 I like to write about what I've personally seen you do.
 Think about your favorite programming projects, lessons, or classroom experiences.
 It's really helpful to me if you could write a few sentences or so about what your favorites were and why you chose them.
 Also, please consider attaching screenshots that illustrate your programming assignments or class activities.
 You can see a sample letter of recommendation below that shows how I would use your screenshots.
 I find *print screen* and the *snipping tool* both work well in Windows for taking screenshots.
 Don't hesitate to ask me if you have any questions or concerns.